 - Meet with an academic adviser in your intended major.
 Discuss and develop the long range plan sheet located in the petition packet.
 The plan must be signed by your adviser.
 As you plan for your return, note that the first term you return, you will be limited to taking 12 credits during the spring/fall or 6 credits during the summer.

-- Enroll in at least 9 credits of college work with at least a 2.5 cumulative GPA while away from ISU.
+- Enroll in at least 9 credits of college work within the same semester with at least a 2.5 cumulative GPA while away from ISU.
 Completing this requirement does not ensure automatic reinstatement.

 - Submit a copy of your ISU transcript and your current grade report.
 Your reinstatement application will not be considered if you do not submit unofficial transcripts for all current and previously enrolled courses since your dismissal from ISU.
 Currently enrolled courses: An unofficial grade report in the form of a screenshot or letter from the professor confirming your current grade is acceptable for in-progress courses.
 Completed courses: Unofficial transcript from your college's student portal is acceptable for completed courses.
 If granted reinstatement, official transcripts for all courses must be provided to the office of admissions once your grades post.
 If these are not received, your reinstatement will be cancelled.
 Mail official transcripts to:

 100 Enrollment Services Center